 8 “…dear brothers and sisters, one final thing; fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
 Think about things that are excellent and worthy of praise.
 9 Keep putting into practice all you learned and received from me, everything you heard from me, and everything you saw me doing.
 Then the God of peace will be with you”.
 (Philippians 4:8-9 NLT)

 Truth, honesty, justice, purity, loveliness, good reports, virtue and praise are not the thoughts upon which modern society is commonly focused.
-The news media, entertainment industry, world governments and sometimes even our spiritual and educational institutions do not evoke this type of thought pattern.
-Therefore, to remain positive amidst the madness, we must sidestep this world’s agendas and see life from a more eternal perspective.
-Refocusing our thinking helps us to change negative thought patterns so that we can enjoy a more optimistic point of view even as we traverse the often difficult times here on spaceship earth.
+The news media, entertainment industry, governments and sometimes even our spiritual and educational institutions fail to arouse positive thinking.
+Therefore, to remain optimistic amidst the madness pandemic, we must sidestep this world’s agendas and see life from a more eternal perspective.
+Refocusing our thinking helps us to change negative thought patterns so that we can enjoy a more expectant point of view even as we traverse the often difficult times here on spaceship earth.

 Sometimes, the scariest thing you will ever have to do is trust God to fight the battles you can no longer fight.” ― Shannon L. Alder